noemaresearch/pinboard/README.md

 # Ask questions about pinned files.
 $ pin ask "Where is the 'ask' command implemented?"
 Querying claude-3-5-sonnet-20240620 for an answer...
-The 'ask' command is implemented in the file /path/to/pinboard/src/pinboard/cli.py.
-It's defined as a Typer command function named 'ask' that takes a message parameter and calls the ask_question function from the llm module.
+"The 'ask' command is implemented in the file /path/to/pinboard/src/pinboard/cli.py.
+It's defined as a Typer command function named 'ask' that takes a message parameter and calls the ask_question function from the llm module."

 $ pin clear
 Pinboard cleared.